apu244/Desktop_Assistant/README.md

 # AI_Desktop_Assistant
-It is a simple AI assistant powered by openai and codewhisperer using python
+It is a simple AI assistant powered by openai using python

 **Requirements**\
 Operation system: Windows\